keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ### The Buffered Enumerable

 I once worked on a project where I needed to implement buffering of multiple kinds of things received over network connections.
-I started writing the first one, and noticed how the code could be cleanly divided into two kinds of tasks: 1) knowing _when_ to fetch objects into the buffer and other buffer management tasks, and 2) _how_ to fetch each block of objects and what _else_ to do each time that fetch is performed (e.g. logging, displaying a message to the user, updating some external state).
+I started writing the first one, and noticed how the code could be cleanly divided into two kinds of tasks: 1) knowing _when_ to fetch objects into the buffer and other buffer management tasks, and 2) knowing _how_ to fetch each block of objects and what _else_ to do each time that fetch is performed (e.g. logging, displaying a message to the user, updating some external state).

 Realizing that #1 would be common and identical to all cases, and only #2 would vary, I thought about how wasteful it would be to implement #1 separately in all cases.
 I thought about the admonition about high cohesion / low coupling, and the Unix axiom "do one thing well", and decided to separate the two.